About Givens Estates

 Givens Estates empowers people to discover purpose, pursue passions, and realize possibilities.

 Givens Estates’ vision and mission guide our daily operations and large-scale decisions as we set a path for the future.
-Our vision is to expand the possibilities for aging, while our mission is to improve lives through communities, services, and outreach.
+Our vision is “Endless Possibilities, Vibrant Aging”, while our mission is “Creating Community, Empowering Lives”.
 This vision includes the broader population of Western North Carolina and the residents within our Givens Communities organization.